with links to the

 State.
 Image credit: Monte Dodge.

-or other details, regarding Sunshine Shelter's end, and I'll be
+exact date, or other details, regarding Sunshine Shelter's end,

-happy to include them on this webpage.
-I'm also interested in
+and I'll be happy to include them on this webpage.
+I'm also interested

 to Central Oregon Main Page